 Can I Sue My Employer for Creating a Hostile Work Environment?

 In most situations, you have a right to relief if you are in a hostile work environment.
 Depending on the scope of the harassment and the steps your employer took (or failed to take) to remedy your situation may dictate how successful your hostile workplace lawsuit will be.
 However, as a general principle, you are certainly able to sue an employer for creating a hostile work environment.
 Additionally, you may also be able to file a lawsuit where a co-worker (rather than a boss or supervisor) has created a hostile work environment.
-A skilled hostile work environment attorney can help you determine your options for pursuing legal action.
+A skilled hostile work environment lawyer can help you determine your options for pursuing legal action.

 What are the Legal Requirements for a Hostile Work Environment?

 In order to have a successful claim against an employer for a hostile work environment, you must typically be able to demonstrate two key elements.
 First, you need to be able to demonstrate that the behavior was so severe and pervasive that it impacted the nature of your employment with the company.
 Employees are usually able to prove this element by providing evidence of a consistent pattern of abuse towards employees in the workplace.
 The second element you have to prove to have a successful hostile workplace claim is that the behavior was specifically targeting you from a protected group, such as race, sexual orientation, disability or religion.
 For example, if an employer utilizes behavior that only affects women, this would meet the standard, whereas behavior targeting all employees ‘equally’ would not.
 It’s important to remember that it is not against the law for your employer to be rude, discourteous, disagreeable, or unpleasant.
-Zeff Law Firm’s hostile work environment attorneys can help you identify whether you are able to sue for workplace hostility and identify the options you have to improve your workplace environment.
+Zeff Law Firm’s hostile work environment lawyer can help you identify whether you are able to sue for workplace hostility and identify the options you have to improve your workplace environment.

 What do you do When Your Boss is Making Your Life Miserable?